richlamdev/ansible-desktop-ubuntu/README.md

   * enter SUDO password. (assumes user is a member of the sudo user group)

 To run the playbook via local connection, use the following command:\
-`ansible-playbook main.yml -K -c local`
+`ansible-playbook main.yml -K -c local --skip-tags test-vars`
   * enter SUDO password. (assumes user is a member of the sudo user group)

 To run the playbook using SSH password authentication, use the following